Responsible: Willem van der Bilt & Jostein Bakke (UiB)

 Each presentation session will be chaired by two PhD candidates, who will give a 5-minute introduction to the session topic at the beginning of their session.
 In addition, they are responsible to monitor the timing of the whole session.
-If you would like to be a session chair, please indicate this on the registration form.
+If you would like to be a session chair, please indicate this on the abstract submission form.

 Duration of each talk will be 15 minutes plus 5 minutes for questions and discussion.
 A committee, consisting of both PhD candidates and supervisors, will give comments and feedback to each presenter.
-About a third of all PhD candidates will give oral presentations and the remaining two thirds will present their work in one of the two poster sessions on either Wednesday or Thursday before dinner.

 Registration & abstract submission

-Please register with the form : https://skjemaker.app.uib.no/view.php?id=5888160
+Please register using the online form : https://skjemaker.app.uib.no/view.php?id=8399284

 For questions regarding the registration and the program, please contact us at firstname.lastname@example.org.